EASA Pilot Licensing for gliders, PART-SFCL, became effective on 8th April 2020.

 - Class II Instructor FI(S) – can perform all training apart from 1st solos and 1st cross-country flights.

-- Class I Instructor FE(S) – senior instructors who can send students on their 1st solos and 1st cross-country flights
+- Class I Instructor FE(S) – senior instructors who can perform Skills and Proficiency Tests for SPL.

 In addition there is a Chief Flying Instructor (CFI) rating who manages the instructors at a gliding club.

 EASA PART-SFCL and the IGSA Operational regulations sets out the standards appropriate to each rating.

-Forms for apply for Bronze , Silver, Gold, Diamond and others can be found on the forms page.
+Forms to apply for Bronze , Silver, Gold, Diamond and other badges can be found on the forms page.

 The licence is an SPL – Sailplane Pilot License.
 Two classes of Medical are available for use with the SPL.
 With a Class 2 medical, the SPL is ICAO compliant and may be used in any country subject to that country’s regulations.
 With a LAPL medical, the SPL is only valid for use within the EU and EAA excluding the UK.
 Only AME’s will be able to perform medicals in Ireland.
 In addition, a Class 2 medical will be required for pilots that receive remuneration (this is not applicable in Ireland as there are not commercial gliding operations).